PhenixCollaboration/opendata/p0_photon_analysis/README.md

 context of this exercise is provided separately.

-* pi0ntup_v1 - the original "preview" version of the write-up based on files containing different types of ntuples; also requires "revtex" so the TeX siyrce won't compule on some systems.
+* pi0ntup_v1 - the original "preview" version of the write-up based on files containing different types of ntuples; also requires "revtex" so the TeX source won't compile on some systems.
 * pi0ntup_v2 - simplified TeX source, takes into account refactored Ntuples and ROOT macros
 * gamma_gamma*.C - ROOT macros to use with gamma-gamma Ntuples (for ROOT5 and ROOT6)
 * single_cluster*.C - ROOT macroa to use with single cluster Ntuples (for ROOT5 and ROOT6)